bowtie-json-schema/bowtie/docs/github-actions.rst

 Including Bowtie Output in Workflow Summary
 -------------------------------------------

 Commands such as `bowtie summary <cli:summary>`, `bowtie smoke <cli:smoke>` and `bowtie info <cli:info>` support outputting in markdown format using the `--format markdown <bowtie summary --format>` flag.
-This output can be shown in the workflow summary for eg. output validation results for a schema + instance as part of a workflow run.
+This output can be shown in the workflow summary for Eg. output validation results for a schema + instance as part of a workflow run.

 .. seealso::